gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 The Group Manager separately sends a group rekeying message to each group member to be rekeyed.

 Each rekeying message MUST be secured with the pairwise secure communication channel between the Group Manager and the group member used during the joining process.
-In particular, each rekeying message can target the 'control_uri' URI path defined in Section 4.1.2.1 of {{I-D.ietf-ace-key-groupcomm}} (OPT10), if provided by the intended recipient upon joining the group (see {{ssec-join-req-sending}}).
+In particular, each rekeying message can target the 'control_uri' URI path defined in {{Section 4.1.2.1 of I-D.ietf-ace-key-groupcomm}} (OPT10), if provided by the intended recipient upon joining the group (see {{ssec-join-req-sending}}).

 It is RECOMMENDED that the Group Manager gets confirmation of successful distribution from the group members, and admits a maximum number of individual retransmissions to non-confirming group members.

 This approach requires group members to act (also) as servers, in order to correctly handle unsolicited group rekeying messages from the Group Manager.
 In particular, if a group member and the Group Manager use OSCORE {{RFC8613}} to secure their pairwise communications, the group member MUST create a Replay Window in its own Recipient Context upon establishing the OSCORE Security Context with the Group Manager, e.g. by means of the OSCORE profile of ACE {{I-D.ietf-ace-oscore-profile}}.

 Group members and the Group Manager SHOULD additionally support alternative rekeying approaches that do not require group members to act (also) as servers.
-A number of such approaches are defined in Section 4.4 of {{I-D.ietf-ace-key-groupcomm}}.
+A number of such approaches are defined in {{Section 4.4 of I-D.ietf-ace-key-groupcomm}}.
 In particular, a group member may subscribe for updates to the group-membership resource of the group, at the endpoint /ace-group/GROUPNAME/ of the Group Manager.
 This can rely on CoAP Observe {{RFC7641}} or on a full-fledged Pub-Sub model {{I-D.ietf-core-coap-pubsub}} with the Group Manager acting as Broker.

 In case the rekeying terminates and some group members have not received the new keying material, they will not be able to correctly process following secured messages exchanged in the group.
 These group members will eventually contact the Group Manager, in order to retrieve the current keying material and its version.